KaterinaLupacheva/ramonak.io/content/posts/2021-07-21--React-Native-Internationalization.md

 ![google sheet translations](/posts/react-native-i18n/3.png)

-Now let's move to the fun - to write a script that:
+Now let's move to the fun part - writting a script that:

 - will read translations from the Google Sheet
 - will write them straight into the translations folder of the project, each language translations into their respective JSON file, and properly formatted.